 UMTV: Church’s Harry Potter Halloween

-Harry Potter fans can live out their dreams for a day in a magical place.
+Fans of the fictional character Harry Potter can live out their dreams for a day in a magical place.
 That place is Quincy Community United Methodist Church in Massachusetts.
 Every October, the staff and church transform themselves for a day of fun.
+Watch the fun in this encore UMTV story.

 (Locator: Quincy, Massachusetts)